ulflulfl/hints/ptouch/P-Touch-Cable-Markers.md

 2. the print is only on one side
 3. the normal tape often won't stick well with thin cables

 The first two disadvantages shows up when searching for a specific cable, as you need to twist all the cables until you find the right one.
-To circumvent this, Brother provides special cable marking modes with the "E-series" of printers.
+To circumvent this, you can print special label designs for cable marking modes with the "E-series" of printers or the "P-Touch Editor" software.

 After a while, especially on thin cables, the normal laminated tape often will not stick well with the cable.
 To circumvent this, Brother sells special tapes for cable markings.

 ---

+## Electricians Label Designs

+You can print electricians labels like cable flags and cable wraps (see below) with the E-Series printers or with printers over USB/Bluetooth.

+> :warning: **Beware:** Cheap handheld printers won't provide such electricians label designs.

-## "E-series" Printers or P-Touch Editor
+### Printers with USB or Bluetooth

+You can print these electricians labels with the Windows, macOS, Android and iOS software.

+On Windows / macOS with the "P-Touch Editor" software for printers with a USB interface.

+> :bulb: **Tip:** Set the "P-Touch Editor" to "Electrical/Network" mode (File > Option... > Mode) to get the full range of electricians label designs.

+On Android / iOS with the "iPrint&Label" software using the "cable" designs for printers with a Bluetooth interface.
+The "Design&Print 2" app doesn't provide such an option.

+### E-Series Printers
 The E-series printers (PT-E100, PT-E110, PT-E300, PT-E550W, PT-E800T and PT-E850TKW) have special modes to print cable wraps and cable flags.
 You can also print special electrical and warning symbols.
 The PT-E300 and higher can print HSe heat shrink tubes, the PT-E550W and higher have a computer interface and further options.

 A list of E-series printers to compare can be found at: https://www.brother.com.sg/en/labellers/all-labellers?fr=electrical_automation

-You can print these special electricians labels also with the Windows (and possibly macOS) "P-Touch Editor" software, especially in the "Electrical/Network" mode!

 ![Brother PT-E110](./images/PT-E110.jpg)
 *Brother PT-E110 in "cable flag" mode*